Jack Kramer: Author

 Kramer's serve and forehand were equal to the best players in the game, but he would not talk about his own strokes.

 Kramer attended Rollins College in Winter Park, Florida, and he played on the tennis team in the 1941 and 1942 seasons.
 Pauline Betz was there at the same time.

 Commentator

 Kramer started working for the BBC as a commentator on the Wimbledon Championships in 1960, a role in which he was very popular because of his intimate off-court knowledge of most of the players.
 He was paired with Dan Maskell in the commentators booth.
 However, he was dropped by the BBC in 1973 because of his role in the ATP boycott of Wimbledon that year, which saw 81 players, including defending champion Stan Smith, stay away from the tournament.
 Kramer returned to the BBC to commentate on the 1976 Wimbledon championships and the 1996 Australian Open men's singles final.
-Kramer was the first host of BBC TV's Wimbledon evening highlights programme from 1964 to 1970.
+Kramer was the first host of BBC TV's Wimbledon evening highlights programme called Match of the Day from 1964 to 1970.
 He also commentated for NBC from 1954 to 1962, ABC from 1965 to 1973 and CBS from 1968 to 1973.